GeorgeGuja/DisposableCalendar/README.md

 # DisposableCalendar
 The purpose of DisposableCalendar is to serve as a throwaway calendar for you and your coworkers.
 No authorization steps, no sign ups or logins.
 Simply generate yourself a unique calendar and share the link with your guests.
 Anyone can add or edit events if they have your calendar link.
 Easy to share, easy to onboard.

+## Features
+- Calendar: Javascript fullCalendar library used with Meteor.
+- Ability to have a unique route to a calendar.
+- Ability to view, create, edit, and delete events within calendar.
+- Events List: Ability to view, edit, delete events across the site outside of the calendar.

 ## How To run
 ```
 git clone https://github.com/GeorgeGuja/DisposableCalendar.git